 when no one was looking!

-baking sugar cookies with Katy and I
+Baking sugar cookies with Katy and I

 rolling out the dough

-and getting flour over everything in site!
+and getting flour over everything in sight!

-my grand mother playing outside with us
+My grandmother playing outside with us

 underneath the morning glory vines